typemill/typemill/content/0_typemill/01-use-cases.md

 # Use Cases

-Whenever you want to publish a finished text work as a website, then TYPEMILL is a smart and lightweight solution.
+Whenever you want to publish a finished text work as a website and if you like writing with Markdown, then TYPEMILL is a smart and lightweight solution.
 Possible use cases are ...

-- a book
+- a documentation
-- a drama
+- a manual
-- a lyric collection
+- a user guide
 - a whitepaper
-- a documentation
-- a manual or user guide
 - a handbook
 - a tutorial
 - a study
+- a book
+- a drama
+- a lyric collection
 - a collection of articles

-TYPEMILL is not a full blown Content Management System (CMS).
-It has no admin panel and it does not support any content creation right now.
-Instead, it takes some existing markdown files and generates a beautiful website.

-Use your favourite text or markdown editor (e.g. Typora) to create markdown files and upload them with a FTP software (e.g. FileZilla) to your server.

-TYPEMILL is not the right solution, if you want to create a blog, a wiki or any website with an author interface.
-But it is a smart solution to publish any text work based on markdown files.
+If you want to create a blog, a wiki or a classic corporate website, please use a specialized CMS for that instead of TYPEMILL.

+TYPEMILL is under heavy developement and not finished right now.
+It has an admin panel for settings, but it does not provide an online content editor at the moment.
+An online editor and different output formats like mobi and ePup are on the roadmap, so stay tuned.

+For time being, you can use an offline markdown-editor like Typora and upload your content-files with a FTP software like FileZilla.